Early

 Source of Data: Data for these devices was derived from reverse engineering of a Sony SOBAX 2500 (1999 Nov).

 Technology: Measurements suggest DTL/TTL with open-collector outputs.
 Given the low supply voltage though, this is not standard DTL/TTL.
-Although the outputs appear to be open-collector, there are no pull-up resistors used with these ICs.
+Gate outputs are open-collector, external pull-up resistors are none-the-less absent for most gate outputs in application.
+Flip-flops outputs do have internal pull-up resistors.

 Supply Voltage:+4 V.